johnfraserss/ICS3U/README.md

 ICS3U
 =====

-ICS3U Course for Mr. Seidel and Mr. Ghorvei's classes (2014-2015 school year)
+ICS3U Course for Mr. Seidel (2014-2015 school year)

 In the following pages you will find the assignments as they are posted, and notes as they are posted as well.